 Tracking Users Over Multiple Sessions

-That being said, not every marketing campaign is that simple.
+So, as you can hear, not every marketing campaign is simple.

 For example, to measure the ROI of your content marketing, you’ll want to look at the entire conversion path over multiple sessions.